 They are amphibious plants that can be found growing underwater, on saturated ground, or growing emersed.

-What Does A Monte Carlo Plant Look Like?
+What Does This Plant Look Like?

 Monte Carlo1 is a beautiful, light green-colored carpeting aquarium plant that grows as a dense, low, and spreading mound.
 Under good light, these aquarium plants spread laterally at a good rate, and don’t grow much taller than about 2 inches.

 Micranthemum Monte Carlo leaves are small and rounded and these plants have tiny roots.
 In appearance, this aquatic plant has a lot in common with another well-known carpeting plant, Dwarf Baby Tears.

 This aquatic plant works really well in Iwagumi and Dutch-style aquascapes but will suit any layout that demands for carpeting plants.
 With care and maintenance you can create foreground planted carpets that will be eye popping.

 Monte Carlo is most often grown as a carpet plant in the foreground and midground.
 The aquarium plant is pretty versatile, however, and works just as well if grown as an epiphyte.